 There are several institutions for arbitration in Germany.
 The most important one is the German Institute for Arbitration.
-This institution is a registered association, located in the city of Cologne, maintaining own arbitration rules of 1998, which can be viewed or downloaded from their website stated in chapter 11 below.
+This institution is a registered association, located in the city of Bonn, maintaining own arbitration rules currently of 2018, which can be viewed or downloaded from their website www.disarb.org.